tiveritz/how-tos-api-csharp/README.md

 | api.tiveritz.at/hwts/v1/ | steps/{id}        |   ✓   |       |       |   ✓   |   ✓    |

 #### howtos
-GET a list of all How To's
+GET a list of all How To's<br/>
 POST a new How To

 #### howtos/count
-GET number of all available How To's
+GET number of all available How To's<br/>

 #### howtos/{id}
-GET a specific How To
+GET a specific How To<br/>
-PATCH (Update) information of a specific How To
+PATCH (Update) information of a specific How To<br/>
 DELETE a specific How To

 #### howtos/{id}/steps
-GET all steps of a specific How To with info if it is a Substep or Superstep
+GET all steps of a specific How To with info if it is a Substep or Superstep<br/>

 #### steps
-GET number of all available Steps with info if it is a Substep or Superstep POST a new Step
+GET number of all available Steps with info if it is a Substep or Superstep<br/>
+POST a new Step

 #### steps/count
 GET number of all available Steps

 #### steps/{id}
-GET a specific step
+GET a specific step<br/>
-PATCH (Update) information of a specific Step
+PATCH (Update) information of a specific Step<br/>
 DELETE a specific step

 ## Web Applications Diagram